The Traditional Authorities

 Healing Bridges works with the Traditional Authorities, the curacas, and their followers, grandmothers, and other allies of the original A’i reserves of the Colombian Amazon: Santa Rosa del Guamuéz, Afilador, Yarinal, and Santa Rosa de Sucumbíos; and Chandea Na’en of Ecuador.
 We periodically connect with the Siona Traditional Authorities with whom we all have long-standing ties.

 The A’i curacas and their traditional medicine are the center of A’i culture.
-Only the curacas can lead the A’i renewal through their mastery of their traditional medicine, which can also renew the industrial world.
-No one knows the jungle and its animals, plants, and spirits like the curacas.
-Indeed, they are the key to a healthy relationship between people and planet.
+As a result, the curacas can best lead the A’i renewal through their mastery of their traditional medicine, which can also renew the industrial world.
+No one knows the jungle and its animals, plants, and spirits like the curacas: they are the key to a healthy relationship between people and planet.

 The Staff